DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ECS/README.md

 ### Logging

 `firelens` is no more than a Syntactic Sugar allowing you to put `fluentd` or `fluentbit` config in task definition from which these params will then be transformed into a config file being mounted into `fluentbit/fluentd` container.
+It's not a log driver rather it uses `fluentd` docker log driver under the hood.

 ```txt
  "logConfiguration": {